tc39/notes/es9/2018-05/may-23.md

 - [proposal](https://github.com/tc39/proposal-decorators)
 - [slides](https://docs.google.com/presentation/d/1sQJunzPUqaD-fbyGCRHJI1Sn5w2mo5F8hXFXfJOFTxY/)

 DE: Decorators allow metaprogramming in classes.
 Transforms also support old decorators.
 Comes up in several cases where you want to have additional behavior on methods and classes.
 Decorators are invoked with a descriptor that represents the class or a method/property, and it returns a modified decorator.
 A few tweaks for duplicate keys, disallowing duplicate decorated methods, an ergonomics improvement if the finisher returns undefined it doesn't change the descriptor.
 Rejected early error for doubly decorated accessors.
 PrivateName as an ordinary object.
 We've gone back and forth between a primitive.
 Implementers are concerned by that.
 So it's an object.
 We removed auto-inserting parentheses (like new expressions).
 So there's no factory function necessary anymore.
-To overcome the issue that motivated the auto-inserting, we made toStringTag return “Descriptor”.
+To overcome the issue that motivated the auto-inserting, we made toStringTag return "Descriptor".
 It doesn't have to be secure, it just needs an easy duck-typing.
 Auto-inserting had some issues.
 I think it's simpler without it.
 We also the order of export decorators.
 Decorators now go before the export keyword.

 RBN: Typescript has a bunch of keyword modifiers.
 Splitting where the decorators where in a list of modifiers makes it feel weird.
 Think of export as a modifier, not a syntax thing.